 “That story really saved Cynthia from getting raped by her own uncle”, he stressed.

-Giving an account about Cynthia and her two sisters on campus, he disclosed that he was once approached by their father for help, to keep advising his daughters for better since he doesn’t really seem to understand what is wrong them that they keep are getting pregnant prematurely and while in Junior High School.
+Giving an account about Cynthia and her two sisters on campus, he disclosed that he was once approached by their father for help, to keep advising his daughters for better since he doesn’t really seem to understand what is wrong with them that they keep getting pregnant prematurely whenever they get to JHS 2.

-So who is responsible for denigrating the womanhood of his lovely daughters?
-Could it be that bad of uncle of Cynthia in disguise?
+So who is really responsible for denigrating the womanhood of his lovely daughters?
+Could it be their ‘bad uncle’ in disguise?

 It also suggested that child marriage in the Volta Region was recorded at 7.8 percent and it is second to the Western Region which is 8.3 percent.